Back to Blog

 What is the difference between a LinkedIn summary and a CV summary?

-A CV summary is typically 3–5 lines of keyword-optimised text written to be read in under 10 seconds.
-A LinkedIn About section is a longer, first-person narrative written for a human reader with more context and space.
+A CV summary is typically 3–5 lines of keyword-optimised text written to pass ATS and be read in under 10 seconds.
+A LinkedIn About section is a longer, first-person narrative written for a human reader with more context and more space.

 Should I include keywords in my LinkedIn About section?

 Yes, but naturally.
-LinkedIn's search algorithm indexes the About section.
-Including relevant role titles, skills, and tools increases your searchability.
+LinkedIn's search algorithm indexes the About section for recruiter searches.
+Including the role titles, skills, and tools relevant to your target position increases your searchability.

 How often should I update my LinkedIn About section?

-Whenever your role target changes, when you achieve something significant, or when you move into or out of an active job search.
+Whenever your role target changes, when you achieve something significant worth including, or when you move into or out of an active job search.
+Treat it as a living document rather than a one-time task.

 Can I use the same LinkedIn summary for every job search?

-The core can stay consistent, but the final paragraph — what you are looking for — should be updated whenever your target role, sector, or availability changes.
+The core of your About section can stay consistent, but the final paragraph — what you are looking for — should be updated whenever your target role, sector, or availability changes.
+A summary that says you are open to opportunities you are no longer interested in wastes recruiter attention and your own.